ePages-de/epages-devportal/_posts/2018/2018-04-12-does-everybody-in-the-company-know-what-ux-is-about.md

 ## There is nothing like usability

 I grin, because besides this, I totally feel that they're in love with what they are able to create.
-And when I directly ask them, what UX means to them, the unanimous answer is: "The key for user experience is usability."
+And when I directly ask them, what UX means to them, the unanimous answer is: "The basis for a good UX is usability - the ease of use of a product."

 Let's talk facts: UX goes far beyond that.
 For our UX Managers, the aim of UX is to make the moment of use special.
-Our customers should enjoy using our product, they should be able to work with it in a focused and goal-oriented manner without having the product itself blocking them.
+Our customers should enjoy using our product, they should be able to work with it in a focused and goal-oriented manner without having the product itself blocking them.<br>
 Their statement is pretty clear: everybody should create user-friendly products.
 And: don't just develop the product further, but also it's experience.

 My bottom line: if you have UXers in the company, your product gets the icing on the cake.
+If you don't have UXers, you don't even have a tasty cake at all 😉.

 ## UX in ecommerce - a special thing?

-As we live and breathe ecommerce at ePages, I am wondering if UX work for the online business is a special thing.
+As we live and breathe ecommerce at ePages, I am wondering if UX work for the online business is a special thing.<br>
 Not really, I learn.
-Sure, online shops do have special UX and interaction patterns.
+Sure, online shops do have special interaction patterns.
+But in general, they match with the common psychological and cognitive requirements.
 For example, you expect the cart in an online shop always at the top right.

+I also learn, that we face a special setup at ePages: two target groups are involved.
-And two target groups are involved: the merchant, who works with the software, and their customers, who shall buy in the actual online shop.
+The merchant, who works with the software, and their customers, who shall buy in the actual online shop.
-But in general, it matches with the common psychological and cognitive requirements.

 ## Hand on heart

-From what I learnt during the talk with our UX ladies, I doubt that everybody in the company knows, what UX is about.
+From what I learnt during the talk with our UX ladies, I doubt that everybody - even in our company - knows, what UX is about.
-Our UX Managers definitely got **me** interested.
+As for me, our UX Managers definitely got me interested.
-And I want to know more about user experience.
 About their daily working routine.
-And which tools they work with.
+Or which tools they work with.
+And what else comes to my mind.
 I will share it with you.
 Soon.
 Stay tuned.